-A few years ago Mr.P and I were seduced by the bright lights and glamour of New York City.
+A few years ago Mr P and I were seduced by the bright lights and glamour of New York City.
 We planned a gourmet trip with a hectic itinerary.
-We drew up an area list and hit the cities foodie hot spots with gusto and almost military fashion.
+We drew up an area list and then hit the city’s foodie hot spots with gusto and in almost military fashion.

-Mr.P became partial to a biscuit fairly similar to this salted peanut brittle biscuit.
-He had the ideas in his head for quite some time to recreate that indulgent buttery salty taste of those Bouchon Peanut Butter Biscuits.
-The recipe is entirely a development of our own and after a few attempts we finally recreated a recipe that we feel represents the taste sensation of the biscuits of New York.
+Mr P became partial to a biscuit fairly similar to this salted peanut brittle biscuit.
+He had the idea in his head for quite some time to recreate that indulgent buttery salty taste of those Bouchon Peanut Butter Biscuits.
+This recipe is entirely a development of our own and, after a few attempts, we finally recreated a recipe that we feel represents the taste sensation of the biscuits in New York.

 - 200g plain flour

-- 1/2 tsp bicarbonate of soda
+- ½ teaspoon bicarbonate of soda

 - 100g salted roasted peanuts

-- 250g unsalted butter, room temperature
+- 250g unsalted butter, softened

-- 250g peanut butter, smooth
+- 250g smooth peanut butter

-- 1 medium free range egg
+- 1 large egg